-- (1) If the administering authority decides to grant the application, it must, within 8 business days after the decision is made, take the steps mentioned in subsection (3). - (2) However, if, under section 312O, financial assurance has been

-- (3) For subsection (1), the steps are- - (a) issue the environmental authority in the approved form; and - (b) insert it in the appropriate register; and - (c) give the applicant a copy of the authority.
+- (1) If the administering authority decides to grant the application, it must, within 8 business days after the decision is made, take the steps mentioned in subsection (3). - (2) However, if, under section 312O, financial assurance has been required for the proposed environmental authority (chapter 5A activities), the steps need not be taken until the requirement has been complied with. - (3) For subsection (1), the steps are- - (a) issue the environmental authority in the approved form; and - (b) insert it in the appropriate register; and - (c) give the applicant a copy of the authority.